 "Lawson" is a terribly non-Japanese word.
 It's written in Roman characters on the sign but the company is ローソン or Rōson.

-Maybe the latest "GOLGO13 Perfect Machine of Snipe"?
+Maybe pick up the latest "GOLGO13 Perfect Machine of Snipe"?

 Mangyo-ji, Mangyo Temple

 Mangyo-ji was established by Shōkū in 1529 during his missionary work.
 Shōkū was a disciple of Hōnen, the founder of the Jōdo-shū sect of Buddhism.
 Since then it has flourished as a Jōdo-Shinshū temple in Hakata.